LibraStack/UnityMvvmToolkit/README.md

 #### Simple property

-Here's an example of how to implement notification support to a custom property:
+Here's an example of how to implement notification support to a custom property.

 ```csharp
 public class CounterViewModel : ViewModel